frostace/Front-End-Notes/JavaScript/Ajax.md

               }
         	});

-    	// if somehow we want to cancle the request if (true) {
+    	// if somehow we want to cancel the request if (true) {
         	source.cancel('Request canceled!');
       }